-Congress and CMS should develop policies to ensure that payors are required to honor their decision-making, including:
+Congress and CMS should develop policies to ensure that payors are required to honor their decisionmaking, including:

-When a payor gives prior authorization for a laboratory test based on documentation that supports the medical necessity of the test, the payor should not be allowed to later deny payment for the test on the basis that it was not medically necessary for the patient.
+• When a payor gives a prior authorization approval for a laboratory test based on documentation that supports the medical necessity of the test, the payor should not be allowed to later deny payment for the test on the basis that it was not medically necessary for the patient.

-For more information, contact Mary Lee Watts, ACLA Vice President of Government Affairs and Policy at mlwatts@acla.com.
+For more information, contact Mary Lee Watts, ACLA Vice President of Government Affairs and Policy at mlwatts@acla.com and Holly Grosholz, Senior Director of Government Affairs at hgrosholz@acla.com.